supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 app = sly.Application(layout=layout)
 ```

+Right now our UI is ready and we can check how it looks just by running the app locally.
+It's a convenient way to check if everything is ok with the UI before moving to the next steps.
+The repository with the source code already contains the `.vscode` directory with the `launch.json` file, so you can just run the app from VSCode by hitting `F5` or by clicking `Run and Debug` in the Debug section.

 ## Step 2.
-Enabling advanced debug mode
+Enabling Integrated Debug Mode

+So, after we prepare the UI for our app and run it locally, we can move to the next step and debug the application right in the Video Labeling Tool, while running the code locally from VSCode.
+It's a very convenient way to debug apps, which will be used in the Labeling Tool and we strongly recommend using it before releasing the app.
-In this tutorial, we'll be using advanced debug mode.
+In this tutorial, we'll be using Integrated Debug Mode.
 It allows you to run your code locally from VSCode, while the application will be linked to the Labeling Tool and you'll be able to see the results of your actions in the Labeling Tool in real-time.<br>
 Ensure that you have installed the required software from step 3 in [this](https://developer.supervisely.com/app-development/advanced/advanced-debugging#prepare-environment) tutorial.
 Otherwise, you won't be able to debug it in the Video Labeling Tool.

 ```python